-- Procedures for determining participant identity and age - Procedures for determining participant literacy - Procedures for providing all information required for informed consent to the participant - Procedures for determining participant comprehension of the required information - Procedures to ensure that informed consent is obtained in a setting free of coercion and undue influence - Procedures for documenting the informed consent process - If required by IRB/EC, procedures for obtaining permission from second parent, understanding and determining reasonable availability of second parent, including the procedures for determining if the second parent is reasonably available to provide permission - Should the mother no longer be living, procedures for confirming guardianship of an infant, and reconsenting of the guardian before continued infant participation - Storage locations for blank ICFs - Storage locations for completed ICFs - Procedures (e.g., color-coding) to ensure that the different study ICFs and related forms are easily distinguished and used appropriately, if applicable - Procedures for implementing a change in the versions of the ICFs used - Staff responsibilities for all the above (direct and supervisory) - QC/QA procedures related to the above (if not specified elsewhere)
+- · Procedures for determining participant identity and age - Procedures for determining participant literacy - Procedures for providing all information required for informed consent to the participant - Procedures for determining participant comprehension of the required information - Procedures to ensure that informed consent is obtained in a setting free of coercion and undue influence - Timing and procedures for the mother to provide informed consent for the infant - Procedures for documenting the informed consent process - If required by IRB/EC, procedures for obtaining permission from second parent,, understanding and determining reasonable availability of second parent, including the procedures for determining if the second parent is reasonably available to provide permission - Should the mother no longer be living, procedures for confirming guardianship of an infant, and reconsenting of the guardian before continued infant participation - · Storage locations for blank ICFs - Storage locations for completed ICFs - Procedures (e.g., color-coding) to ensure that the different study ICFs and related forms are easily distinguished and used appropriately, if applicable - Procedures for implementing a change in the versions of the ICFs used

+- Staff responsibilities for all the above (direct and supervisory) - QC/QA procedures related to the above (if not specified elsewhere)

 At each site, the informed consent process will be conducted per site informed consent SOPs.
+However, both consenting processes must be completed prior to conducting any other screening procedures.

 Additional details related to key steps in the process are provided in the remainder of this section.